PythonUser124/MediaWebsite/README.md

 **Good luck with your Campaign Trail media project!** 🎬📰

-*Remember: "Bringing Truth to the Surface"*
+*Remember: "The most trustworthy source under the sea."*